 David Burke Prime/Yelp

-Don’t come to Bern’s if you're on a diet; this steakhouse is about wonderful excess.
+Don’t come to Bern’s if you're on a diet; this steakhouse in Tampa, Florida, is about wonderful excess.
 There are 20 kinds of caviar on the menu of this big, old-style, legendary establishment.
 The menu also includes two preparations of foie gras, two kinds of steak tartare (one with truffles), oysters three ways, endless varieties of fish and shellfish, 16 different cheeses both domestic and imported, nearly 50 desserts (including gluten- and sugar-free varieties) — served upstairs in a special dessert room — and a list of about 7,000 wines (5,500 of them red).
 Oh, and did we mention steaks?
 There are seven different cuts in a total of 51 different sizes (from 6 ounces of filet mignon to 60 ounces of strip sirloin), broiled to eight different temperatures, from very rare ("no crust, cold and raw") to, gulp, well-done ("sturdy little crust, no color, no juice, dried out").
 Come hungry.

-Part of the Star Provisions complex, Bacchanalia has long been one of Atlanta's premier fine-dining destinations.
+Part of the Star Provisions complex, Bacchanalia has long been one of Atlanta, Georgia's premier fine-dining destinations.
 Executive chef David Carson and chef de cuisine Matthew Adolfi propose an elegant five-course menu for $95 (a comparative bargain), with suggested wines in two serving sizes.
 Start, for instance, with crab fritter with Thai essence, citrus, and avocado; then go on to Maple Leaf duck with chicory and peppercorn; followed by a cheese course of Georgia Gold Cheddar with walnut, endive, and apple; and finish with chocolate cake with olive oil ice cream and puffed rice.

 Considered a godfather of modern Hawaiian cuisine, Alan Wong creates traditional cultural dishes with a contemporary twist using the finest, island-grown ingredients at his eponymous restaurant, a Honolulu staple since 1995.
 While maintaining close relationships with Hawaii’s farmers and agricultural society, Wong has won a James Beard Award for Best Chef in the Northwest and was named Master of Hawaii Regional Cuisine by Bon Appétit, among numerous other awards.
 These accolades are immediately apparent upon tucking into dishes such as the steamed shellfish bowl with lobster, shrimp, clams, mussels, and snapper in a bouillabaisse-style broth; ginger-crusted long tail red snapper with miso sesame vinaigrette; or macadamia nut-coconut lamb chops.

-Setting foot into St. Elmo is like stepping back in time — to 1902 to be exact.
+Setting foot into St. Elmo is like stepping back in time — to 1902 Indiana to be exact.
 The saloon-style décor hasn’t changed, save for a '90s-era expansion, and neither has the menu: There’s a wide selection of wet-aged steaks and chops, a classic shrimp cocktail with sinus-clearing cocktail sauce and saltines, a wedge salad, and a loaded baked potato, all served with the professionalism you’d expect from a place that’s been doing it for more than 100 years (one waiter has been on staff since 1976).
 St. Elmo is steakhouse-meets-comfort food, an inviting place where time really stands still.
 That commitment to keeping the past alive doesn’t mean that quality suffers, however; the menu proudly displays the names of 17 local sources for the food served.

 An ideal white tablecloth steakhouse, 801 is a perfect restaurant for celebrating a special occasion in Iowa.
-All steaks are USDA Prime, and all the standard cuts are covered — strip, fillet, rib-eye, porterhouse — with a few surprises, like a stellar prime rib, a 24-ounce Delmonico steak, and filet medallions topped with lobster and wild mushrooms.
+All steaks are USDA Prime, and all the standard cuts are covered — strip, fillet, rib-eye, porterhouse — with a few surprises, like a stellar prime rib, a 24-ounce Delmonico steak, and fillet medallions topped with lobster and wild mushrooms.
 Be sure to start with the pancetta-wrapped scallops or lobster corn dogs, and be sure to set aside time to study the wine list.